Famous Painters – Hand-Painted Reproductions

 86- Théodore Géricault (1791–1824)

-A precursor of French romanticism, he expressed human power and tragedy in his masterpiece The Raft of the Medusa.
+Forerunner of French romanticism, he expressed human power and tragedy in his masterpiece The Raft of the Medusa.

 See the collection - 161 works